MCEF CELEBRATES 'CAREERS IN CONSTRUCTION MONTH'

 PEARL ― October is National Careers in Construction Month, and the Mississippi Construction Education Foundation is taking steps to raise awareness of opportunities among industry and education leaders while introducing students to rewarding construction careers.

-Spearheaded by the National Center for Construction Education and Research (NCCER) and declared by Gov. Phil Bryant as an official, month-long observance in Mississippi, the annual initiative includes a broad range of partners aggressively working to combat shortages of craft professionals across the country.
+Spearheaded by the National Center for Construction Education and Research and declared by Gov. Tate Reeves as an official, month-long observance in Mississippi, the annual initiative focuses on statewide strategies to address shortages of craft professionals.

 Barkett noted that fewer students are seeking careers in the construction and manufacturing industries because many parents and guidance counselors are steering them toward a college pathway rather than a vocational route.
 This leads to challenges given the shortage of skilled workers and the fact that carpenters, electricians, framers, roofers and others in the field earn good salaries and express high job satisfaction.